betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1-wikized.md

 In commemoration of that historical achievement, this is the first of three articles about the AGC.
 Part 1 describes the hardware.
 [Part 2](https://bssw.io/blog_posts/celebrating-apollo-s-50th-anniversary-the-oldest-code-on-github)
-will describe
+describes
-the software and part 3 its application in Moon missions.
+the software and [Part 3](https://bssw.io/blog_posts/celebrating-apollo-s-50th-anniversary-users-stories-from-space) its application in Moon missions.
 In the years since its development, jargon may have changed, but the HPC community will recognize many common themes such as flops/watt power constraints, checkpoint and restart strategies, and the need for performance portability.